 There are a few main types of installment loans available to consumers:

-- Personal loans are generally unsecured, which means they don’t require collateral.
-You can borrow anywhere from $1,000 to $100,000 from a variety of lenders, and there are options to fit every budget and credit profile.
+- Personal loans are generally unsecured, and you can borrow anywhere from $1,000 to $100,000 from a variety of lenders.
+You’ll typically find that there are options to fit every budget and credit profile.

 - Auto loans are secured by the vehicle you purchase.
 You can borrow directly from a lender or opt for dealership financing.
 Either way, you may see lower rates than a personal loan — but be prepared for more restrictions on how much you are able to borrow.